 Murphy has interned twice with the United States House of Representatives from 2016-2017.
 Murphy served as a Running Start Star Fellow from September-December 2016.
 She lived in Washington, D.C. where she worked for Congresswoman Ileana Ros-Lehtinen (FL-27) in the Rayburn House Office Building.
 Running Start chooses seven women nationally each year for this incredible and unique experience on Capitol Hill with free housing and a living stipend.
 She worked for Congressman Joseph P. Kennedy III (MA-4) from January-May 2017 in his Newton, MA district office.
 There, she dealt with constituent services regarding Town Halls, Social Security and Veteran’s Affairs.

-Alexandria aspires to attend law school after graduating WSU, and will pursue a career as a Navy JAG Officer.
-She is determined to run for elected office in the near future.
+Alexandria will pursue a career as a Navy JAG Officer after law school and is determined to run for elected office in the near future.